Welcome to Wellfleet Fire & Rescue

 You must call the Fire Department at 508-349-0333 between 9:30 and 11:00 AM on each day you want to burn.

 This number will connect you to an automated line which will tell you if burning is allowed that day.
 Calls for permission to burn must be made to this phone number only.
-If burning is allowed, you'll be prompted to leave your name, address and permit number.
 If conditions change during the day, the Fire Department reserves the right to call and order that all fires be extinguished.

 Complete regulations for open burning are attached to the open burning permit.
 Please read the regulations carefully.
 Violation of the regulations will void the permit, and may result in revocation of your permit by any fire department official.

-You can download the application for an open burning permit and bring it to the Fire Department along with the $15 fee.
-Applications will be processed between 9 AM and 3 PM daily.
 Please bring either the exact amount in cash, or a check made out to the Town of Wellfleet.
-Open burning permit applications are also available in person at the Fire Department.
+Open burning permit applications are available in person at the Fire Department.

 Call the Fire Department at 508-349-3754 if you need any additional information.